-Investigation of The Dry will incorporate multiple lines of evidence to learn as much as possible about what life was like for the African American homesteaders who made The Dry their home.
-Information gathered from archaeological surveying and excavation will be combined with descendant oral history interviews and documentary sources to paint a more complete picture of life at The Dry.
+The 2010-2013 archaeological investigation at The Dry incorporated multiple lines of evidence to learn as much as possible about what life was like for the African American homesteaders who made The Dry their home.
+Information gathered from archaeological surveying and excavation, combined with descendant oral history interviews and documentary sources to paint a more complete picture of life at The Dry.

-The project is made possible through collaboration between the University of Denver and Avalon Archaeology, LLC, and has been generously funded by the University of Denver and the Colorado State Historical Fund.
+The project is made possible through collaboration between the University of Denver and Avalon Archaeology, LLC (now defunct), and was generously funded by the University of Denver and the Colorado State Historical Fund.
 Special thanks to Southeast Colorado Resource Conservation and Development for their assistance.

-Funded by a Colorado State Historical Fund grant, she started work at The Dry with colleague Dr. Dores Cruz in 2010, and is constantly fascinated and excited about all that they continue to learn during this very important project.
-Her favorite aspects of being an archaeologist are the day-to-day surprises associated with owning her own business, researching new places and people, and being able to travel and meet so many history, archaeology, and preservation-minded folks and having the opportunities to talk to them in-depth about their community’s or family’s history.
+Funded by a Colorado State Historical Fund grant, she started work at The Dry in 2010, and was constantly fascinated and excited about all that they learned during this very important project.
+Her favorite aspects of being an archaeologist are researching new places and people, and being able to travel and talk to people in-depth about their community’s or family’s history.